plant-genomics/training/README.md

 * Click the pencil icon in the top right
 * Edit
 * Click the green "Commit Changes" button at the bottom of the page
+* Note: changes won't appear on the website until someone has deployed it

 ### or: Edit on your computer